+An exquisite art-piece textile.
 Traditional densely hand-embroidered pure silk kantha shawl scarf or throw.
-Kantha or the hand-embroidery of an item in thousands of tiny running stitches is a tradition from undivided Bengali history.
+Kantha is the hand-embroidery of an item in thousands of tiny running stitches and is a tradition from undivided Bengali history.
 It is still practiced in the rural villages of the divided countries of West Bengal and Bangladesh.

 These shawls illustrated here online are the only ones I have left.
-This one is a deep rich purple/maroon - bordering on aubergine!
-The photo of the full length shawl is the correct colour.
+This one is a deep rich maroon red/deep cherry red with accent embroidery in pea green, white and orange.
+An explosion of wonderful vibrant colours.

 55cm x 180cm